-I, Howard S. Rubin, hereby assert that Chapman Partnership, Inc. and Affiliate complied with allowable costs and activities, matching, and financial reporting requirements of each of the grants identified in the attached Schedule of County Financial Awards for the year ended September 30, 2021.
+I, Howard S. Rubin, hereby assert that Chapman Partnership, Inc. and Affiliate complied with eligibility of program recipients served and related costs allowability and reporting of each of the grants identified in the attached Schedule of County Financial Awards for the year ended September 30, 2022.